agiliopadua/md/solvation/README.md

 # SOLVATION

-MD simulations to study the solvation of NaCl and glycerol in water.
+MD simulations to study the solvation of NaCl and ethelene glycol in water.

 ## Objective